Register for Salem Preschool HERE.

 Our four-year-old classes continue to work on developing their social skills, however, activities that promote kindergarten readiness skills are the main focus.
 Students are introduced to letters and sounds, writing activities, numerals, counting, and patterning which helps them prepare for kindergarten.

 Salem Preschool’s curriculum is theme based and the week’s activities, projects and lessons center around the theme.
 Each month, the students have a chapel time with Salem’s pastor, Mark Pattie, and monthly Bible verses are learned.
 Spiritual truths and Godly character are promoted throughout all the preschool activities.

 Meet our Staff

-Mrs. Harris has been teaching at Salem Preschool for 25 years.
+Mrs. Harris has been teaching at Salem Preschool for over 25 years.
 She earned her teaching degree from St. Could State University.